 Right now, I am going through a slight obsession with fresh oregano.
 While it’s a member of the mint family, it tastes nothing like it.
 With a bit of bitter flavor and giving off a smell that’s somewhat like thyme and somewhat like sage, oregano is a staple in many Western pantries.
 When I think of oregano, I can’t help but think of some of my favorite cuisines–Mediterranean, Mexican, Middle Eastern, and the U.S.’s Southwestern.

-As I thought through today’s recipe, incorporating fresh oregano was a no brainer.
+Incorporating oregano into this vegan stuffed zucchini recipe was a no brainer.
 When my husband and I sat down to dinner and took a bite, we both looked at each other and said, “The oregano.”
 Because it really makes this dish.
-Well, that, and making a very creamy, flavorful risotto.
+Well, that, and making a very creamy, flavorful risotto!

 When it comes to risotto, there is no setting it and forgetting it.
 It needs to be stirred the entire time.
 When the rice grains rub against one another during the stirring, they release some of their starch.
 This creates the creamy consistency of risotto.
 The creaminess doesn’t come from cheese.
 It doesn’t come from milk.
 It comes from good old fashioned stirring!
-And wow, stuffing a zucchini with risotto couldn’t be easier, because it loves to stick together.
+And wow, stuffing zucchini with risotto couldn’t be easier, because it loves to stick together.

 It also matters what type of rice you use for risotto.
 I used arborio rice, but you can also use baldo, carnaroli, maratelli, padano, roma, or vialone nano.
 Arborio rice is very easy to find, and is carried at most major U.S. grocers.
 If you use another type of rice, all the stirring in the world is highly unlikely to result in the creamy risotto effect.
 Choose wisely.

 As a variation, stir in some cannellini beans with the herbs to add some additional protein.
-This is the perfect dish for the summer–when there are an abundance of fresh herbs, zucchini, and tomatoes.
+This is the perfect vegan dish with risotto for the summer–when there are an abundance of fresh herbs, zucchini, and tomatoes.
 Mangia bene!

 Zucchini Stuffed with Italian Herb Risotto